Brown-University-Library/eaccpf-indexer/README.md

 1.2.2
 - Writes processing messages to report log
 - Analyzes EAC data for quality indicators
-- Merges individual reports into a single report file
+- Merge individual reports into a single report file
+* Moved third party libraries into esrc package

 1.2.1
  * Transforms EAC to Solr Input Document format using an external XSLT file